Metadata Standards

 A couple of important notes when coming up with your attributes!
 You should include string attributes as strings (remember the quotes), and numeric properties as either floats or integers so that OpenSea can display them appropriately.
 String properties should be human-readable strings.

 You're welcome to deploy your metadata API however you see fit: you can host it on IPFS, cloud storage, or your own servers.
-To get you started, we've created a sample API server in both Python and NodeJS:
+You can also return onchain metadata.

 IPFS and Arweave URIs